conda/conda/docs/source/build.rst

       # packages relocatable" section below for more information on this.
       binary_relocation: false # (defaults to true)

-      # See the features section below for more information on features
+      # See the Features section below for more information on features

       # Defines what features a package has
       features:
         - feature1

       # Indicates that installing this package should enable (track) the given
       # features.
-A package does not need to have a feature to track it.
+It is generally a good idea to use a separate metapackage to
+      # track a feature, which does not have the feature.
+See the Features
+      # section below for more information about features.
       track_features:
         - feature2